-- 1. If at any time it appear to the Council of the University that any provisions of these Statutes, or of any other Statutes of the College in force for the time being respecting the accounts of the College, or the audit or publication thereof, or the exercise of the borrowing powers of the College, or any other provision of such Statutes, by the non-observance of which any interest of the University is liable to be prejudicially affected, is not duly observed, the Council may submit a representation to the Visitor; and the Visitor shall, upon receiving such representation, inquire into the matter, and, after considering any representation made by the College, make such order therein as he or she shall deem just for enforcing the due observance of the said Statutes in the matter to which the representation shall relate. - 2.
-Before any representation is made under the foregoing provision, the Vice-Chancellor shall communicate the matter for the proposed representation to the Warden for the information of the College, and when a representation is made shall forthwith send him or her a copy of it.
+- 1. If at any time it appear to the Hebdomadal Council of the University that any provisions of these Statutes, or of any other Statutes of the College in force for the time being respecting the accounts of the College, or the audit or publication thereof, or the exercise of the borrowing powers of the College, or any other provision of such Statutes, by the non-observance of which any interest of the University is liable to be prejudicially affected, is not duly observed, the Hebdomadal Council may submit a representation to the Visitor; and the Visitor shall, upon receiving such representation, inquire into the matter, and, after considering any representation made by the College, make such order therein as he shall deem just for enforcing the due observance of the said Statutes in the matter to which the representation shall relate. - 2.
+The Hebdomadal Council, or any Board of a Faculty in the University, may in like manner make a representation to the Visitor, if it shall appear that the provisions of these Statutes respecting the subjects of examination for Fellowships are not duly observed by the College. - 3.
+Before any representation is made under either of the foregoing provisions, the Vice-Chancellor or the Chairman of such Board of a Faculty (as the case may be) shall communicate the matter for the proposed representation to the Warden for the information of the College, and when a representation is made shall forthwith send him a copy of it.